AZT; Retrovir; Retrovir (AZT)

 - This drug may have unsafe effects on the bone marrow.
+This includes low white blood cell counts and very bad anemia.
 The bone marrow may not be able to make cells found in the blood as well as it used to.

 - This drug may cause muscle aches and stiffness if it is used for long periods of time.
 Closely read the part in this leaflet that lists when to call the doctor.

 - This drug may rarely cause swollen liver and an acid health problem in the blood.
 This may be deadly in some cases.
 The chance may be higher in women, in overweight people, and in people who have taken drugs like this one for a long time.
 Talk with your child’s doctor.

 - It is used to treat HIV infection.

 - It is used to keep the HIV infection from passing from the mother to the newborn during delivery.
 The newborn will also be given this drug after birth.

 - It may be given to your child for other reasons.
 Talk with the doctor.

 - If your child has an allergy to this drug or any part of this drug.